film coated tablets

 Taking Tykerb with food and drink

 You should not drink grapefruit juice while you are being treated with Tykerb as this

-Use a reliable method of contraception to avoid becoming pregnant while you're taking Tykerb.
+(a way to avoid pregnancy) while you're taking Tykerb.

 If you are pregnant or think you could be, talk to your doctor about the risks and

 Your doctor may recommend that you don't take Tykerb while you are pregnant.

 Breast-feeding is not recommended during treatment with Tykerb.
-Ask your doctor for advice.

 Driving and using machines